 Hong Kong Museum of History

-The Hong Kong Museum of History offers free admission on Wednesdays and occupies two floors with full installations and decorations.
+offers free admission on Wednesdays and occupies two floors with full installations and decorations.
 There are video rooms with short films in Mandarin, Cantonese and English.
 Taking pictures is allowed.
 The exhibit tells the story of Hong Kong from prehistoric times up to the present day.
 It is very classy and located next to the Museum of Science.

 There are three cinemas inside, demonstrating different styles of art in 15-minute clip films.
 This is interesting to both adults and children.
 Everyone will also enjoy the street recreated in as it appeared in older times and complete with its tram, which can be photographed.
 There is also a nice souvenir shop.
 The informative and entertaining museum is easily accessible and close to the subway station (near Nathan Road).
 Take a plunge into the rich history of Hong Kong with its numerous interactive exhibits.
 The museum combines historical and ethnographic artifacts in a theater-like setting.

 This is a beautiful landscaped garden with boulders, flower beds, pergolas, and a lake with red carp.
 One cannot imagine a more peaceful place in a metropolis like Hong Kong.
 Very nice and quiet, the

 is located at the metro station of Diamond Hill MTR, exit C2 (follow the signs).
 Walk around the mall named Plaza Hollywood, and across the road is the entrance to the garden.